 Who Pays Closing Costs In Georgia?

-Various closing costs are involved when selling a house in Georgia.
+If you are concerned about who pays closing costs in Georgia, then you should be aware of the various closing costs that are involved when selling a house in Georgia.
 Most of them are customarily paid by sellers whereas a few of them can be negotiated.

 |Closing Costs||Seller Responsibility|